 For many potential customers that is probably true.
 For others, that lean towards a performance side or need AWD to help them over snowy roads, the Dual Motor version makes a very strong case for itself.

 If you were hoping I was going to just give you the answer, well..
-Okay, get the Dual Motor.
+Okay, get the Tesla Dual Motor.
 You won’t regret it.
 I’ve spoken to a few people that went with the Standard Range, and if for the only reason they wonder what they were missing, they wished they went with the LR AWD.
-The extra range in cold climates make a big difference.
-The cars composure only adds to an already stable car.
+The extra range in cold climates makes a big difference.
+The car’s composure only adds to an already stable car.